Ansh-Rathod/Flutter-Schedurio-app/README.md

 # Schedurio

-An open-source Tweet scheduler app for twitter content creator.
+An open-source Tweet scheduler app for twitter content creators.